 Someone had given him a pair of boots two months before his passing.
-Thrilled to tell the tale, how he’d been snoozing in the sun behind the gas station when a guy came by and offered to take him to Canadian Tire to buy a brand new jacket and footwear.
-One of so many kind gestures afforded him by strangers.
-That night they dumped his dirty smelly old coat down the garbage shoot in her building as a ceremonial gesture and he wore the new one until the day he died.
+Thrilled to tell the tale of how he’d been snoozing in the sun behind the gas station when a guy came by and offered to take him to Canadian Tire to buy a winter coat and footwear.
+One of many kind gestures afforded him by strangers.
+That night they dumped his dirty smelly old one down the garbage shoot in her building as a ceremonial gesture and he donned the gift until the day he died.

-A week has gone and Streetgirl has grieved, yet the mourning must come to an end.
-Tomorrow she shall shower and get ready for the B-Day.
-Nice if he was here to party with her.
-She’s a boring old buzz kill without him, so will be rolling alone.
+A week has gone and Streetgirl has grieved, seven days and nights according to his Jewish tradition, now the mourning must come to closure.
+Tomorrow she shall shower and get ready for her 60th birthday.
+Nice if he was here, she’s a boring old buzz kill without him, so will be rolling alone.
 The boys in The Jungle are in shock and will “miss you bro” (one of a kind).
-Princess sheds her tears, “envisioning your beautiful blue eyes, and giving thanks for that birthday cake back in 2014 when no one else cared”.
+Princess sheds her tears, “envisioning your beautiful blue eyes” and still grateful for the birthday cake he bought her five years ago when it seemed that no-one else cared.
 Frankie, the new guy on the spot, speaks of you fondly and wishes he had known you longer.
 Tip of the ice berg.
-Hope they let you grow your lovely beard back.
-When the time is right, we’ll sit by your grave and
+With a heart of gold and rugged charm, you were well-liked my friend, but no-one knew you as I did and I’ll never forget who you were and whence you came.
+Hope your lovely beard has grown back.
+When the time is right will sit by your grave and

 drop you a big blast.
 Scratch that!
 May you never again feed the Devil with your bare hands.
 God Bless and Rest in Peace Joseph.